FREQUENTLY ASKED QUESTIONS

 to create better body awareness and freedom of movement

-Structural Integration focuses on reducing restrictions in the body's fascia and creating a better balance.
-By reducing the restrictions and adhesions in the fascia, your body will start to move differently - you can experience a sense of more space and become more aware of parts of your body that you didn't know couldn't move freely.
-You may feel more connected to your body and find new ways to move.
-It provides freedom of movement, reduces pain and improves posture.
+Structural Integration focuses on reducing restrictions in the body's fascia and creating better balance.
+By reducing the restrictions and adhesions in the fascia, your body will move differently - you may experience a sense of more space, and become more aware of parts of your body that may have been "quiet" before.
+You can feel more connected to your body and find new ways to move.
+Structural Bodywork can provide more freedom of movement, reduce pain and improve your posture.

-In the first appointment, we will take enough time to discuss any complaints, areas of focus and attention, and history of complaints and health problems.
+In every first appointment we will take extensive time for an intake, in which we can discuss any complaints, focus and attention areas, history of complaints and health problems.

-If you do not like to submit this online, this is, of course, not a requisite.
-Feel free to let me know, and we will discuss this together in the first appointment.
+If you don't feel comfortable submitting it online, you don't have to.
+Feel free to indicate this, and we will discuss this together in the first appointment.

-This conversation is then followed by a detailed Body Reading, in which we will look extensively at posture and movement analysis.
-With your permission, we take pictures at the start of the treatment and in between sessions to keep track of the progress (this is, of course, not mandatory!).
-We come back to this so-called Body Reading at the beginning of each session to keep track of changes.
-Based on what we encounter in the Body Reading, we set out treatment goals and a specific strategy.
+The intake interview is followed by a Body Reading, in which we look extensively at a posture and movement analysis.
+With permission, we take photos at the start of each appointment, to keep track of progress (this is of course not mandatory!).
+This so-called Body Reading comes back at the beginning of each session, to keep track of changes and to set the specific personalized goals for that particular session.
+Based on what we encounter in the Body Reading, we set out a strategy with associated treatment goals.

-Immediately after the Body Reading, we start the treatment, where you lie on the treatment table and regularly come off the table to re-assess and evaluate the changes.
+Immediately after the Body Reading we start the treatment, where you spend a lot of time on the treatment couch and get rid of it regularly in the meantime, to evaluate the changes in the body together.